Astronomers Expect to Start Finding Many More Interstellar Space Rocks - D-brief

 Astronomers Expect to Start Finding Many More Interstellar Space Rocks

 Back in 2017, astronomers discovered the first interstellar object, ‘Oumuamua, as it swung through our solar system.
-And, just a few weeks ago, scientists spotted a second one paying us a visit, called C/2019 Q4 (Borisov).
+And, just a few weeks ago, scientists spotted a second one — called C/2019 Q4 (Borisov) — paying us a visit.

 Now astronomers are saying they could soon be discovering many new interstellar comets.
 A new telescope currently under construction in Chile, called the Large Synoptic Survey Telescope, will start scanning the skies in the next few years.
 Its wide-angle view will let it capture large sections of the night sky every night.

 As a result, every year LSST could find a few ‘Oumuamua-sized objects, plus more than 100 interstellar rocks at least a yard wide, according to a new study posted to the preprint site arxiv.org and accepted for publication in The Astrophysical Journal Letters.
 And the number of interstellar visitors that astronomers find could offer new insights into our own solar system.

-Swinging By
+Swinging by

-Planetary systems are more likely to kick objects out if they have massive planets, like Jupiter, sitting far out from their suns.
+Planetary systems are more likely to kick objects out if they have massive planets, like Jupiter, sitting far from their suns.
 Like a spacecraft that swings by a planet, gets a gravity assist and ventures outward in the solar system, a rocky object can escape a star’s pull more easily if it swings by another massive object.
 The more massive the object and the farther it is from the star, the more likely the rocky object is to escape.

 Current methods for finding exoplanets work best for worlds close to their stars.
 So, while astronomers have found many massive exoplanets, most tend to be very close to their suns — so-called “Hot Jupiters.”
 But recent observations of other solar systems hint that it should be common to find planets sitting farther from their suns.